Spin-Torque Generation in Topological-Insulator-Based Heterostructures: Discussion and Conclusions

+In this work, we analyzed the spin-torque generation in TI-based heterostructures arising from the spin-momentum locking of the topological surface states.
+Considering itinerant spins that diffuse in the ferromagnetic side (either FM or mdTI), we find both an out-of-plane (field-like) and an in-plane (Slonczewski-like) torque.
+For realistic parameters, a spin-torque efficiency of the order of $|\theta|\approx0.1-1$ should be expected.
+This agrees with the reported values in Refs.~\onlinecite{mellnik:2014, wang:2015} and is comparable to or larger than the largest value of spin-torque efficiency observed in HM/FM structures to date.\cite{liu:2011, liu:2012, pai:2012, miron:2011} However, we do not find as large a spin-torque efficiency as reported in Ref.~\onlinecite{fan:2014} within our approach.

+Within our model, both components of the torque stem from the combination of the inverse spin-galvanic effect of the TI surface and spin diffusion into the FM.
+The two torque components not only differ in their direction, but also in their behavior under $\vec{M}\mapsto - \vec{M}$: While the field-like torque changes sign, the Slonczewski-like torque does not.
+This can help distinguish in-plane torque arising from out-of-plane spin polarization~\cite{wang:2014b} from Slonczewski-like torque.
+For `metallic' TIs, an additional spin-transfer-like torque arises from the bulk spin Hall effect.
+As transport is dominated by the surface states for thin TIs,\cite{bansal:2012} we still expect the two components of the torque to be of comparable magnitude.
+In the case of the TI/mdTI heterostructure, the fact that the transfer-like torque is more than an order of magnitude larger than the field-like torque, however, hints at a dominant contribution from the bulk.

-Finally, we comment on limits of the applicability of our approach to extremely thin FM layers and future directions.
+In closing we comment on limits of the applicability of our approach to extremely thin FM layers.
 As the total spin torque stays constant independent of FM layer thickness for $d\gtrsim2$nm, thin FM layers are preferable for device applications.
-However, our calculation treating the FM layer in z direction to be in the diffusive regime relies on a FM layer that is thicker than its diffusion length.
-For a device with an FM layer thinner than the diffusion length, the device should be modeled using a quantum Boltzmann approach~\cite{xiao:2007,haney:2013tmp}.
-This will be a subject of future investigation.
-However, for the first experimental demonstration of the principle and the potential of the TI/FM bilayer, our simple model can guide ferromagnetic resonance measurements which do not require such thin FM layers.
+However, our calculation treating the FM layer in $z$ direction to be in the diffusive regime relies on a FM layer that is thicker than its mean free path.
+For a device with an FM layer thinner than the diffusion length, the device should be modeled using a semiclassical Boltzmann approach or through quantum tunneling of spins.~\cite{xiao:2007,haney:2013, yokoyama:2014, chen:2015}.
+Our simple model can already guide ferromagnetic resonance measurements, which do not require such thin FM layers, and help distinguish the various contributions to the spin-torque in TI based heterostructures.

-The authors are grateful to Alex Mellnik and Dan Ralph for helpful discussions.
-MHF and E-AK acknowledge support from NSF grant no.~DMR-0955822 and from NSF grant no.~DMR-1120296 to the Cornell Center for Materials Research.